April 4, 2022 – June 17, 2022

-The School of Worship runs once a year in the Fall Quarter.
+The School of Worship runs once a year in the Spring Quarter.

 Our School of Worship was birthed out of the belief that when a generation rises to lift up true worship and adoration to the King of Kings, there will be a revival on the earth.
 We want to be that generation, to bring that revival, to see Jesus’ glory revealed.